 Don’t forget that when traveling carry-on only, you’ll need to keep your liquids in a separate, clear, 1-quart bag.

-Keep your liquids bag someplace where it’s easy to get to quickly when going through security if you don’t have TSA Precheck.
+Keep your liquids bag someplace where it’s easy to get to quickly when going through airport security if you don’t have TSA Precheck.

-I go low tech here and just use a one-quart plastic storage bag.
+I go low tech here and just use a one-quart plastic bag.
 They’re cheap and light.
 End of story.